 Use a Stud Finder to Locate an Anchor Point

-The best way to safely hang a heavy picture on drywall is to use a stud finder.
+The best way to safely hang a heavy picture on drywall begins with knowing how to use a stud finder.
+We did an article on the best stud finders if you need a recommendation.
 Of course, when possible, use a fastener that goes through the drywall into the wood or steel stud.

-If you can’t find a stud or the stud is not in a location where you want your picture to hang, you can try our favorite method which is to use a drywall anchor.
+If you can’t find a stud or the stud is not in a location where you want your picture to hang, you can use a drywall anchor to secure your picture or artwork from the wall.
 These come in various packages and sizes.
-We really like plastic screw-in drywall anchors along with properly-sized screws.
+We really like using self-drilling plastic drywall anchors along with properly-sized screws.
 Follow the directions on the packaging for proper installation.
-They are available in various sizes depending on the amount of weight you are trying to support.
-We’ve found these to be extremely simple to use.
-They also provide up to 75 pounds of support depending upon which model you choose.
+You can find them in various sizes depending on the amount of weight you are trying to support.
+Extremely simple to use, they provide up to 75 pounds of support depending upon which model you choose.

-Remember, if you’re going to hang a heavy picture on drywall or any other article for that matter, make sure you understand the weight of the item and the limitation of the anchor or fastener you’re using to secure it to the wall.
+Remember, if you’re going to hang a heavy picture (or artwork) on drywall, make sure you understand the weight of the item and the limitation of the anchor or fastener you’re using to secure it to the wall.